ncagle/DNS-over-HTTPS/curl_easy_abort.md

 A transfer that is successfully stopped by this function will return the `CURLE_ABORTED` (new) return code.

-Users if this function must take precautions to make sure that the handle itself is still valid when used in this function.
+Users of this function must take precautions to make sure that the handle itself is still valid when used in this function.